 Secondly, you can get different 2XU compression tights for different types of workout.
 Being runners primarily, we want to wear compression tights designed for runners.
 But it’s worth noting, if you do other types of workouts, you can also buy compression tights designed to provide additional support to different sets of muscles that may be worked more intensively/in a different way to running.

-2XU’s flagship running compression tights are the ‘MCS Run’, which are featured in this 2XU compression tights review.
+2XU’s flagship running compression tights are called ‘Light Speed’ (renamed in 2021 from ‘MCS Run’), which are featured in this 2XU compression tights review.
 Both Alastair and I are wearing them in the photos and video review here – he is obviously wearing the men’s version, and I have the women’s-specific version.
 MSC stands for ‘muscle containment stamping’ – and we’ll go over what this means in the section below.

-Key features of the 2XU MCS compression tights for running
+2XU Compression Tights Review: Key features of the 2XU Light Speed compression tights for running

 Ok, so what does ‘muscle containment stamping’ mean?